How to Fix ‘Please wait for the gpsvc’ Error in Windows?

 8. Paste the DLL file here and select Replace this file in the destination.

-9. Once done, restart your computer and sign in with the account showing this error message.
+9. Once completed, restart your computer and sign in with the account displaying this error message.

-If the GPSVC registry keys are missing or set incorrectly, it can lead you to this error.
-It is possible that your registry keys get changed after a faulty Windows update or as a result of using third-party software.
-In this case, you can try configuring registry entries for the GPSVC with the help of the following steps:
+If the GPSVC registry keys are missing or set incorrectly, they can lead you to this error.
+It is possible that your registry keys have been changed after a faulty Windows update or as a result of using third-party software.
+In this case, you can try configuring registry entries for the GPSVC using the following steps:

 1. Navigate to the Task Manager by pressing Ctrl + Alt + Delete and selecting Task Manager.